Updated: Sep 22

 If your puppy has ever lived somewhere that had a doggy door where he could go outside at will, he may not have started to develop bladder control, because he doesn’t have to.
 Be cautious in using them in your own home that you don’t skip potty training and just rely on the door.
 There may be a day with really bad weather where you want to keep it closed and your pup may have an accident.
 Always supervise puppies outside to make sure they don’t get into trouble, escape, or worse get stolen from your yard.

 Is your dog in a yard with other dogs who interrupt him when he tries to potty?
 Is he walking in areas where he is fearful or anxious (noisy city streets)?
 Is your dog worried about a shock fence or a scary dog barking across the street?
 Is your dog unable to eat outside?
+Is he sound sensitive and noises from outside the yard frighten him?
 Those are clues that the potty training may not be going well due to anxiety outside.
 Try driving to other areas and see if it makes a difference.
 If the walk itself is scary, going for a walk after going potty will not be rewarding.
 In severe cases, we may need to discuss anti-anxiety medications and a technique called counter-conditioning and desensitization to whatever he thinks is scary outside.

 More great tips from a vet here: http://veterinarymedicine.dvm360.com/canine-housetraining-challenges